 Applicants must submit official transcripts for all high school and college work completed up to the time of expected enrollment.
 An evaluation of all foreign college transcripts must be completed by:Educational Credential Evaluators, Inc. P.O.
 Box 92970, Milwaukee, WI 53202-0970 (414) 289-3400 Span Tran Educational Services P.O.
 Box 7211 Regency Square Blvd.
 Suite #205 Houston, Texas 77036 (713) 266-8805 World Education Services (www.wes.org) Bowling Green Station P. O. Box 5087 New York, NY 10274-5087 (212) 966-6311

-**All international students admitted to the University must first report to the Immigration Services Associate, Harrington Science, Room 107D and present all immigration documents for inspection and entry into the record.
+** All international students admitted to the University must first report to International Student Services Office, A.I.
+Thomas Building, Room 013 and present all immigration documents for inspection and entry into the record.
 All immunization records are to be presented directly to the Owens-Franklin Health Center by the student.